peterbecker/xls-utils/README.md

 ----------------------------

-There is currently no fully published version of this tool, but you can find the result of the most recent builds in the "Artifacts" section of the builds in the "Action" tab on Github.
+There is currently no fully published version of this tool, but you can find the result of the most recent builds in the "Artifacts" section of the builds in [Github Actions](https://github.com/peterbecker/xls-utils/actions).
 The documentation on running the example assumes you downloaded or checkout out a copy of the source code either way.

 To build the command line tool, you need to build this project first using: